liu-qilong/liu-qilong.github.io/contents/note/the-road-to-serfdom.md

 To justify its policy, the totalitarian regime will construct a comprehensive theory for it.
 Therefore, science will become a political problem:

-> Plato’s “noble lies” and Sorel’s “myths” serve the same purpose as the racial doctrine of the Nazis or the theory of the corporative state of Mussolini.4 They are all necessarily based on particular views about facts which are then elaborated into scientific theories in order to justify a preconceived opinion.
+> Plato’s "noble lies" and Sorel’s "myths" serve the same purpose as the racial doctrine of the Nazis or the theory of the corporative state of Mussolini.4 They are all necessarily based on particular views about facts which are then elaborated into scientific theories in order to justify a preconceived opinion.

 > Science for science’s sake, art for art’s sake, are equally abhorrent to the Nazis, our socialist intellectuals, and the communists.
 Every activity must derive its justification from a conscious social purpose...
 Once science has to serve, not truth, but the interests of a class, a community, or a state, the sole task of argument and discussion is to vindicate and to spread still further the beliefs by which the whole life of the community is directed.